 Still, if you are professional photographer, we would not recommend this to you.
 Instead, we recommend this for small offices.

 As far as the versatility goes, this scanner sure offers that with its flatbed and ADF.
-Therefore, it definitely deserves a sport here in this list of best flatbed scanners in 2019.
+Therefore, it definitely deserves a sport here in this list of best flatbed scanners.

 4. Doxie Flip – Cordless Flatbed Scanner – Portable